 I can say without a doubt that Vienna is one of the loveliest – and coincidentally one of the most wheelchair friendly – cities I’ve ever visited.
 It’s extremely easy to get around, the people are very friendly and helpful, and almost every major site is completely open to wheelchair users.
-Here are some of my top recommendations for places to add to your Vienna “must see” list.
+Here are some of my top recommendations for places to add to your wheelchair accessible “things to do” list in Vienna.

 1. The Stephansplatz.
 This is the beating heart of Vienna – a huge pedestrian-only area filled with stores, restaurants, musicians, performers, and plenty of people watching!
 You will roll past centuries-old cathedrals, monuments, souvenir stands, and designer couture shops within a span of ten minutes while music wafts on the evening breeze.
 The Stephansplatz gets very busy around evening rush hour and well into the night, so be prepared to navigate some crowds of tourists and locals alike, especially on weekends.
 About half of the stores and restaurants have a large step to enter, but there are several flat-entry choices to pick from.